Creative Peacebuilders, Nonviolence, Reflections

 Billy leans into these expectations in his film, Artisans of Peace.
 In the first minutes, we meet a painter working in her studio.
 On the street below, her community is in disarray.
 For a moment, we wonder if her creativity disconnects her from the outside world.
 She fits our preconceptions of what it means to be an artist.

 But this artist is not ignorant of conflict.
-She has embedded herself amongst others in a tragedy.
+She has embedded herself alongside others in a tragedy.
 Even when alone, she works feverishly to bring meaning to a terrible situation, with the tools available to her.
 We see her try, fail, and ultimately find inspiration in the struggle to give back to her community.

 “She doesn’t lean out of her own skill set,” Billy says.
 “She leans into it and offers it.
 Being an artisan means engaging your community artistically and creatively through your techniques and your mediums and your practice.
 It takes more than a mural to heal the wounds of conflict, but there’s a lot to be said for people who make those gestures to cover up hate, or to render loving kindness in a more permanent way.
 To not allow those who are suffering to be erased.”

 The term Artisans of Peace comes from a book of the same name.
-The authors find the phrase in the Catholic church’s Pastoral Constitution on the Church in the Modern World:
+The authors find the phrase in the Catholic Church’s Pastoral Constitution on the Church in the Modern World:

 Moving gradually together and everywhere more conscious already of its unity, [humanity] cannot accomplish its task of constructing for all men everywhere a world more genuinely human unless each person devotes himself to the cause of peace with renewed vigor.
 Thus… the Gospel message… declares that the artisans of peace are blessed… securing among themselves a peace based on justice and love and in setting up the instruments of peace.”

 One need not be religious to find inspiration in these words.
 They frame peace as “construction”, and human beings as “instruments.”
 They evoke images of carpenters, potters, blacksmiths, or other craftspeople, making things that are both beautiful and useful.
-The quality of their work comes from the habit of their efforts.

 These habits rarely attract institutional privilege or media limelight.
 The most visible peacemaking often focuses on descriptions and numbers, procedures and policies, and on getting the “right answers” through expensive frameworks.
 Artisans of peace are invisible by comparison.
 Rather than making policies for people to follow, they tell stories and create dialogues where people can find themselves anew.
 They don’t strive to get the peace process “right”, knowing perfection is impossible—and inhuman.
 Their goal is to spread life: real, messy, and joyful.